Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 2. **Restrict Connections:** Connections to different environments MUST be restricted.

-3. **Isolate Ressources:** Resources MUST NOT be shared between production and other environments, especially no secret storage.
+3. **Isolate Ressources:** Resources MUST NOT be shared between production and non-production environments.

 4. **Separate Authorization:** Users and processes MUST be authorized separately for each environment.